 It may seem odd to a non-obsessive-compulsive that a person who feels compelled to check things to the point of helpless nonsense, to perform routines repeatedly, etc., has a fertile imagination.
 For me, the creativity is actually one of the rare benefits of having OCD—a necessary reaction by the healthy part of my faulty brain to all the intrusive thoughts.

-My first novel, The Precariousness of Done, which has just been picked up by a publisher (Hooray!), delves into the narrow, complicated space where obsessive-compulsive disorder dances with true love.
+My first novel, The Precariousness of Done, which is set for public release this year (Hooray!), delves into the narrow, complicated space where obsessive-compulsive disorder dances with true love.
 I welcome your feedback on the novel, mental illness, the challenge of getting published, etc., and am always open to my readers by email at the addresses on the Contact page.

 I was born in Kettering, Ohio, and moved to Lynchburg, Virginia, when I was 12.
 I guess I’m a Midwestener and a Southerner, but I have maintained my “mainstream” American accent and dialect, if there is such a thing.
 I took to Spanish during my freshman year in high school, and as a junior was one of 60 chosen to attend the Governor’s Spanish Academy.
 After graduation, I studied in Las Rozas, Spain, for a year, and was hired by a marketing communications firm as a translator during my sophomore year in college.
 My parents divorced soon after, but I got married and moved to Danville, Virginia.
 We are now a family of three, and I am self employed.

-Owning a house and living in what we called “the wasteland of Virginia” had taken a toll, and we recently relocated to Fredericksburg, Virginia.
+Owning a house and living in what we called “the wasteland of Virginia” had taken a toll, and we relocated to Fredericksburg, Virginia, in 2016.
 My wife is an early childhood special education teacher with Stafford County Public Schools.
-It’s her 22nd year as a Virginia teacher; ADHD has its benefits, too.
-After graduating high school in May, my son, a good boy with that delightful teenage scowl, attended lapidary arts school for 12 weeks and is now studying to become a GIA Graduate Gemologist.
-We recently adopted a 5-year-old pound puppy named Brady.
+It’s her 23rd year as a Virginia teacher; ADHD has its benefits, too.
+After graduating high school in May 2016, my son, a good boy with that delightful teenage scowl, attended lapidary arts school for 12 weeks, received his Applied Jewelry Professional (AJP) Credential from GIA, and is now studying to become a Registered Gemologist Appraiser (RGA).
+Last year, we adopted a pound puppy named Brady.

 Our extended family is no more or less crazy than everyone else’s.
 My parents are retired and aging; Mom’s a lonely mess, Dad’s a stubborn, überpragmatist.
 My brother’s a millennial…enough said.
 And my married in-laws are each an only child—oy vey!—with challenging personalities.